Sealy Posturepedic Plus Hybrid Medium vs Sleep Number 360 c2 Smart Bed

 Sealy Posturepedic Plus Hybrid Medium vs Sleep Number 360 c2 Smart Bed: What Actually Differs

 The Sealy Posturepedic Plus Hybrid Medium is a hybrid build, while the Sleep Number 360 c2 Smart Bed is a smart bed — that single difference drives most of the cooling, motion, and feel decisions below.
-The Sealy Posturepedic Plus Hybrid Medium stands 13" tall versus 8" for the Sleep Number 360 c2 Smart Bed — a 5.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
-Both sit at roughly 5/10 on the firmness scale — a medium feel — so neither one is the answer if you need a dramatically different support level.
-The single largest performance gap is in edge support: the Sealy Posturepedic Plus Hybrid Medium rates noticeably higher than the Sleep Number 360 c2 Smart Bed, which is the deciding factor if that dimension is high on your list.
-On a Queen, the Sealy Posturepedic Plus Hybrid Medium runs $799 versus $909 for the Sleep Number 360 c2 Smart Bed — roughly $110 (12%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.
+The Sealy Posturepedic Plus Hybrid Medium stands 12" tall versus 8" for the Sleep Number 360 c2 Smart Bed — a 4.0" gap that matters if you need deep-pocket sheets or are pairing with an adjustable base.
+The Sealy Posturepedic Plus Hybrid Medium is the firmer of the two at 6/10 (medium-firm), and the Sleep Number 360 c2 Smart Bed sits at 5/10 (medium) — a meaningful enough gap that sleeper position and weight should drive the choice.
+The single largest performance gap is in motion isolation: the Sealy Posturepedic Plus Hybrid Medium rates noticeably higher than the Sleep Number 360 c2 Smart Bed, which is the deciding factor if that dimension is high on your list.
+On a Queen, the Sleep Number 360 c2 Smart Bed runs $909 versus $999 for the Sealy Posturepedic Plus Hybrid Medium — roughly $90 (9%) less, which is enough to factor into the decision unless the pricier model wins clearly on the specs you care about.

 Which Is Better For Your Sleep Style?